 Various discussions were held with Port of Melbourne staff to assess the validity and suitability of the data and information provided by the Port.
-Stakeholder feedback was also invited on the Draft Report.
-A summary of the Stakeholder Consultation process is provided in Section 1.5.
+A Draft Report was included in a package of documentation released by PoM for stakeholder/industry feedback in September 2022.